Tomlam0/mon-vieux-grimoire-api/README.md

 After creating the IAM user, generate a set of access keys for programmatic access to AWS services, including S3.

-## Swagger api documentation endpoint
+## Swagger api documentation

 ![Swagger](https://img.shields.io/badge/Swagger-85EA2D?style=for-the-badge&logo=swagger&logoColor=white)

+This project leverages Zod for schema validation and uses these schemas, along with route files, to define the OpenAPI documentation.
+The Zod schemas ensure that the request and response data structures are correctly validated and documented, providing a clear and accurate API specification.

 http://localhost:4000/api/docs